 January 14 - Thorrablot: This holiday began the Old Norse month of Snorri.
 It's still observed in Iceland with parties and a mid-winter feast.
-It's of course sacred to Thor and the ancient Icelandic Winter Spirit of Thorri.
-On this day, we should perform a blot to Thor and invite the mighty Asaman to the feast.
+It is of course sacred to Thor and the ancient Icelandic Winter Spirit of Thorri.
+On this day, practitioners perform a blot to Thor and invite the mighty Asaman to the feast!

 The month of February / Horning

 February 2 - Barri: This is the day we celebrate the wooing by Ingvi Freyr of the maiden Gerd, a symbolic marriage of the Vanir God of Fertility with the Mother Earth.
-It's a festival of fertility, the planted seed, and the plowed furrow.
-For those of you who garden, this is the time to plant seeds indoors, to later be transplanted in the summer garden.
+It is a festival of fertility, the planted seed, and the plowed furrow.
+For those of you who garden, this is a great time to plant seeds indoors, to later be transplanted in the summer garden!

-February 9 - Remembrance for Eyvind Kinnrifi, whom Olaf Tryggvason tortured to death when he refused to convert by putting a metal brazier filled with burning coals on his belly.
+February 9 - Remembrance for Eyvind Kinnrifi, whom Olaf Tryggvason tortured to death by putting a metal brazier filled with burning coals on his belly when he refused to convert.

 February 14 - Folk etymology has led to this day being called "Feast of Vali" in modern Asatru.
 Saint Valentine has no associations with Vali, nor to the thinly disguised heathen Lupercalia rites that take place on this day.
 Many Heathens still honor this god on February 14th.